membersound/VeriSM/README.md

 ### Author: Daniel Kotyk

-This project has been developed as part of my diploma thesis at<br></br>
+This project has been developed as part of my diploma thesis at the chair of<br></br>
 <a href="http://kt.uni-due.de">Kommunikationstechnik - Uni Duisburg</a>, Prof. Dr.-Ing. habil.
 Peter Jung.

 ## Purpose